Gurnelius/alx-system_engineering-devops/0x00-shell_basics/README.md

 * 4-listmorefiles: Display current directory contents, including hidden files (starting with .).
 Use the long format.
 * 5-listfilesdigitonly: Display current directory contents with user and group IDs displayed numerically
 * 6-firstdirectory: creates a directory named my_first_directory in the /tmp/ directory.
+* 7-movethatfile: Move the file betty from /tmp/ to /tmp/my_first_directory.